Contact us

 About the author

-Bruno is an iOS Developer at COBE.
+Bruno is an iOS Developer.
 He's passionate about pushing boundaries with what can be achieved using Swift and SwiftUI.
 As a professional coffee drinker, he spends his energy at the local swimming pool, doing laps.

 Bruno